 Oatmeal Chocolate Chunk Cookie Brownies

-- 2 ounces milk or semi sweet chocolate (, chopped)
+- 2 oz milk or semi sweet chocolate (chopped)

 - 1 cup granulated sugar